 \Relative yields based on three year replicated trials at Gundagai 2006, Warrnambool 2012 and Gloucester 2013. \ Extra meat values based on mean yields and feed quality analysis undertaken by NSW DPI Feed Analysis Service at 65% utilisation and \$3.50/kg liveweight gain.

-Finesse-Q is a high yielding, densely tillered, soft-leaf fescue with semi-late heading.
-It is extremely persistent due to its dense nature and has no fescue endophyte.
+persistent due to its dense nature and has no fescue endophyte.

 FEEL THE DIFFERENCE